Iltutmish: Eastern India and Rajasthan

 Coin of Ghiyath al-Din 'Iwad, Governor of Bengal (AH 614-616/ AD 1217–1220).
 Struck in the name of Shams al-Din Iltutmish, Sultan of Dehli.

 Iltutmish's predecessor Aibak had appointed Ali Mardan Khalji as the governor of Sultanate's territories in eastern India.
 After Aibak's death, the region became independent, with Lakhnauti as its capital, and Ali Mardan's successor Ghiyasuddin Iwaj Shah (alias Husamuddin Iwaz Khalji) styled himself as a sovereign Sultan.
 While Iltutmish was busy at the north-western frontier of his empire, Ghiyasuddin captured parts of present-day Bihar, and also extracted tribute from the smaller states of Jajnagar, Tirhut, Bang (in Bengal region), and Kamrup.

+The Battle of Bhutala had Iltutmish try to expand into Mewar but was ultimately defeated by Maharawal Jaitra Singh.
+Although Iltutmish’s forces successfully destroyed the old capital of Nagda, the opposition launched a counterattack in the valley of Bhutala that forced Iltmutish to retreat.
+This stopped their expansion for years and forced Jaitra Singh to move the capital from Mewar to the hilltop fort of Chittor, allowing for Chittorgarh to become a major center of power.
+Although Iltutmish tried to conquer the fort, he failed, but Chittorgarh was conquered in 1303 CE by Alauddin Khalji.

 Iltutmish's forces captured Bihar in the 1210s, and invaded Bengal in 1225.
 Ghiyasuddin led an army to check Iltutmish's advance, but then decided to avoid a conflict by paying him tribute and accepting his suzerainty.
 Iltutmish accepted the offer, and returned to Delhi after appointing Malik Jani as the governor of Bihar.

 In 1226, Iltutmish captured the Ranthambore Fort, which was reputed to be impregnable.
 The next year, he captured the fort of Mandore, also in present-day Rajasthan.

 Meanwhile, in eastern India, Ghiyasuddin re-asserted his independence and occupied Bihar.
 In 1227, Iltutmish directed his son Nasiruddin Mahmud, who held the iqta' of neighbouring Awadh region at this time, to invade Bengal while Ghiyasuddin was away on a plundering campaign in Kamrup.
 Nasiruddin captured his capital Lakhnauti, and defeated and executed him on his return to Bengal.
 Following this conquest, the coinage in the Bengal region was issued in the name of Iltutmish, and the khutba in Lakhnauti was also read in his name.